-In 1772 the banker and wool trader Philippe Clicquot-Muiron founded a wine trade under the name Clicquot.
+In 1772, the banker and wool merchant Philippe Clicquot-Muiron founded a wine trade under the name of Clicquot.
 This was the origin of one of the first and most famous champagne houses.
-Son François Clicquot (+1805) married Nicole Barbe Ponsardin (1777-1866) in 1798, the wedding took place in a champagne cellar in style.
-Representatives were already added in 1802 Russia sent to boost exports.
-After the early death of her husband, the young widow took over the business and named him "Veuve Clicquot-Ponsardin" (Veuve = widow).
-The perfectionist woman also inspected her wine cellars at night to watch over the development.
-She is often seen as the first entrepreneur of modern times, her champagne was delivered to all European rulers and princely courts.
-Her cellar master Antoine de Müller succeeded around 1815 in the revolutionary invention of bottle shaking, the so-called remuage using vibrating consoles (Pupitres).
-According to legend, the madame sacrificed one of her pieces of furniture for the first device in this regard.
-Until 1821, Veuve Clicquot-Ponsardin was the only company to use this new process.
+Son François Clicquot (+1805) married Nicole Barbe Ponsardin (1777-1866) in 1798, the wedding took place in style in a champagne cellar.
+Representatives were sent to Russia in 1802 to boost exports.
+After the early death of her husband, the young widow took over the business and named it "Veuve Clicquot-Ponsardin" (Veuve = widow).
+This perfectionist woman also inspected her wine cellars at night to keep an eye on developments.
+She is often regarded as the first entrepreneur of modern times, her champagne was delivered to all European rulers and princes' courts.
+Around 1815, her cellar master Antoine de Müller succeeded in inventing the revolutionary bottle shaking, the so-called Remuage by means of shaking desks (Pupitres).
+Legend has it that the madame sacrificed one of her pieces of furniture for the first appliance of this kind.
+Until 1821, Veuve Clicquot-Ponsardin was the only company to use this new method.

-The Madame Clicquot-Ponsardin was also the inventor of the rose champagne, until then only whiter was produced.
-She also designed the yellow label for vintage champagne that is still used today.
-In 1814, Madame had the cellars walled up, fearing looting by the Cossacks and the Prussians, which occupied the city several times between March and May.
-On March 13, 1814, while the French troops liberated the city, stayed overnight Napoleon (1769-1821) in the house of Madame Clicquot's brother.
-A few days later, 10,000 bottles of champagne were sent to Russia.
-At that time, the importation of bottled wine was still prohibited in Russia.
-This surprised the competition, no other house took this risk.
-But in July the champagne crossed the Russian border and the success of the brand began because the demand was overwhelming.
-After the widow's death in 1866, the company was bought by Édouard Werlé and remained until the group was sold LVMH Owned by this family in 1987.
-Most of the champagne consists of the varieties Pinot Noir and Chardonnay from the local vineyards Bouzy, Named in honor of the Madame Cuvée de Prestige in white and rosé means "La Grande Dame".
+Madame Clicquot-Ponsardin was also the inventor of the rosé champagne, until then only whiter was produced.
+The design of the yellow label for vintage champagne, which is still used today, was also created by her.
+In 1814, Madame had the cellars bricked up because she feared plundering by the Cossacks and the Prussians, who occupied the town several times between March and May.
+On 13 March 1814, while the French troops were liberating the town, Napoleon (1769-1821) stayed at the house of Madame Clicquot's brother.
+A few days later 10,000 bottles of champagne were sent to Russia.
+At that time, the import of bottled wine was still prohibited in Russia.
+She surprised the competition, no other house took this risk.
+But in July the champagne crossed the Russian border and the brand's success took its course, as demand was overwhelming.
+After the death of the widow in 1866, the company was bought by Édouard Werlé and remained in the possession of this family until it was sold to the LVMH Group in 1987.
+The champagnes are mainly made from the Pinot Noir and Chardonnay varieties from the company's own vineyards in the village of Bouzy.
+The Cuvée de Prestige in white and rosé, named in honour of the Madame, is called "La Grande Dame".

-Near Åland, an archipelago at the entrance to the Gulf of Bothnia, which belongs to Finland, divers discovered the wreck of a Swedish two-masted glider in 50 meters in July 2010.
-They found 162 bottles in the area, 145 could later be identified on the basis of the bottle shape and cork.
-A total of 79 were still closed and, as it turned out later, still edible.
-It was champagne from Veuve Clicquot-Ponsardin.
-Heidsieck and (the no longer existing brand) Juglar, as well as four beer bottles underneath.
-A Veuve-Clicquot was found to date from 1839 (different numbers in some sources).
-During the first dive, a bottle of Veuve Clicquot was taken up, where the cork shot off with a loud bang.
-He had kept underwater for so long because the pressure conditions at a depth of 50 meters with five bars corresponded roughly to the pressure in the bottles.
+Near Åland, a group of islands at the entrance to the Gulf of Bothnia, which belongs to Finland, the wreck of a Swedish two-masted sailing boat was discovered by divers at a depth of 50 metres in July 2010.
+They found 162 bottles in the area, 145 of which were later identified on the basis of the bottle shapes and corks.
+A total of 79 were still closed and as it turned out later, they were still edible.
+They were champagne from Veuve Clicquot-Ponsardin, Heidsieck and (the no longer existing brand) Juglar, as well as four bottles of beer among them.
+One Veuve Clicquot was found to date from 1839 (in some sources other numbers).
+On the first dive a bottle of Veuve Clicquot was taken upstairs where the cork shot off with a loud bang.
+It had held under water for so long because the pressure conditions at 50 meters depth with five bar corresponded approximately to the pressure in the bottles.

-The Veuve-Clicquot champagne house was informed of the find, and specialists arrived corked the bottles again.
-Some bottles were sold on June 3, 2011 in Mariehamn (capital of Åland) auction auctioned by the French auction house Artcurial.
-One fetched $ 46,640 (€ 30,000), the other $ 15,000 to $ 30,000.
-He is one of the most expensive wines in the world, as well as to the oldest wines, which (in this case after about 170 years) were not only edible, but also tasted very good!
+The Veuve-Clicquot Champagne House was informed of the discovery and specialists who had arrived to re-cork the bottles.
+Some of the bottles were auctioned on 3 June 2011 in Mariehamn (capital of Åland) at an auction by the French auction house Artcurial.
+One of them fetched a price of $ 46.640 (€ 30.000), others $ 15.000 to $ 30.000.
+It is one of the most expensive wines in the world, as well as one of the oldest wines, which (in this case after about 170 years) was not only edible, but also tasted very well!